Event creation

 New Event

 At the top right of the event overview (= the first page, which you see when you log in), click on the “+” sign.
-If you already have an active event, you can always edit your event to go through these steps again.

 A window will appear, guiding you through the following 4 steps: